Asad-Ismail/Real_World_ML/Use_Cases/learning_with_less/README.md

 ### Recommendations

 1. **Start with Pretrained Models**:
-  - Even for domain-specific tasks, ImageNet weights provide a strong foundation
+  - Even for domain-specific tasks, for imaging tasks ImageNet weights provide a strong foundation
   - Particularly valuable when working with limited labeled data

 2. **Consider Dataset Size**: